approach0/docs/index.rst

 Current State
 ===============
 As for now, all basic functionalities are already implemented (see `features`) and it is ready for using on large data.
+In fact, the current demo searches Mathematics StackExchange and ArtOfProblemSolving containing over one million posts/topics and tens of millions of math formulas.
-In fact, it searches over 1 million posts on Math StackExchange in pretty much real time with only two low-end servers hosting 3 search instances.
+It has achieved pretty much real time with only four low-end VPS nodes, costing 20$ per month in total.

 However, this project is still considered a `side project`, you may not use it for production for many reasons.